 If you want to be a waiter/waitress you will need to complete an apprenticeship or internship to gain real-world experience.
 Many colleges and universities offer a range of programs in hospitality management.

 How much do they make?

 Most waiters and waitresses are paid by the hour.
 If you are working as a hostess, you may be paid per table instead of the hourly rate.
 Most wait staff start at the minimum wage.
 That means they earn at least $7.25 per hour (depending on your state).
 As a waiter or waitress, you can also get tips from your customers.
 Most wait staff have a tip jar at the front of the restaurant where customers can leave them.
 Some wait staff receive additional compensation for extra work they perform such as closing out.

 You are strongly encouraged to watch both videos about waiters and waitresses below, take good notes, and then visit the comments section below and share your thoughts and your knowledge on waiters and waitresses in the United States of America.

-Waiters and waitresses take orders and serve food and beverages to customers in dining establishments.
+Hello, Hind from Iraq , waiters and waitresses take order and serve food and beverage to customers in dining establishments.

-Employment of waiters and waitresses is projected to grow 4 percent from 2019 to 2029, about as fast as the average for all occupations.
-Job prospects are expected to be very good because of the many workers who leave their jobs each year.
-Candidates seeking employment at upscale restaurants may face strong competition for jobs.
+Job outlook is project to grow 4 percentage from 2019 to 2029 about as fast as the average of all occupation also prospected are expected to be very good because of many workers who leave their jobs each year.